-What is Digital Collage?
+What Is Digital Collage?

-Unique Digital Collage Ideas to Inspire You
+10 Unique Digital Collage Ideas to Inspire You

 1. Embrace Your Surrealist Spirit

 Modern imaging software gives you an incredible amount of freedom.
-You can use a vast array of images and different types of media.
+You can gather a vast array of images and different types of media.
 And you can put them together in any way your imagination sees fit.

-2. Utilise a Retro Aesthetic
+2. Utilize a Retro Aesthetic

 Julien Pacaud may use digital techniques, but his digital collages stay true to the classical imagery of those early artists.
 We can see the grain of film photos, the texture of old newspapers, and a seemingly time-induced color fade.

-3. Teleport to Other Dimensions
+3. Teleport Viewers to Other Dimensions

-Anna Maghradze uses digital techniques to transport her subjects to another world.
+Anna Maghradze uses digital collage techniques to transport her subjects to another world.
 By combining two or three photos, she creates unique situations.
 But despite the leap of imagination involved in creating such scenarios, her work seems natural.

 Anna never combines more than two or three images.
 And this simplicity helps to give her work a sense of realism.
 Her digital collages have elements of surrealism but express a warped reality rather than a completely different world.